 Church Schools Foundation Assisted Places (CSFP) are awarded from Year 7 until Year 11 and offer a means tested bursary on a sliding scale.
 Church Schools Foundation Assisted Places are also available for Sixth Form entry.
-An application form for Financial Assistance should be completed and returned to the Admissions Office in strict confidence by the date stated on the website, the year before entry.
+An application form for Financial Assistance should be completed and returned to the Admissions Office in strict confidence by 1 November, the year before entry.
 CFSPs are reviewed annually.